gradle/gradle/subprojects/docs/src/docs/release/notes.md

 With these features Tooling API clients can provide a more complete IDE integration.
 Buildship will make use of them very soon.

+### Initial Java 9 support

+Gradle 3.0 contains initial support for Java 9.
+This means that running Gradle on Java 9 and compiling, testing and running Java 9 applications is supported out of the box.

+CAVEAT: Your mileage my vary.
+If you run into any problems please report those on the forums.

 ### Upgrade of BND library used by OSGi plugin

 The OSGi plugin now uses the version 3.2.0 of the BND library.